 Researching and buying good travel insurance can be a very confusing part of planning your travel adventure.
-A lot of the time, searching the interest can make it more confusing.
+A lot of the time, searching the internet can make it more confusing.
 Is it worth it?
 Which companies offer the best coverage?
 Which cover should I buy?

 Some travellers will be happy with the general policies available, while packages provided by companies such as World Nomads Insurance can be tailored to suit your specific needs, it’s really up to you which travel insurance you choose.